maxmilianr/altafplotter_public/user_guideline/user_guideline.md

 The tool creates a plot with the chromosomal position on the x-axis and the alternative allele frequeny of all SNVs on the y-axis and runs a set of analyses to identify potential UPDs.

+ℹ️ vcf files are removed as soon as the analysis steps are completed

 ## UPD-Analysis

 The following parameters are included in the evaluation of the alternative allele fractions per chromosome.